 Demographics

-Survey results were obtained from 312 farmers from 60 Nebraska counties, representing a total of 77,855 ha of soybeans grown in 2017 (Figure 1; Q1&2, Table 1).
-Sixty-three percent of the answers representing 44,620 ha (57% of total ha) were obtained during the Soybean Management Field Days.
-The remaining answers (43% of total ha) were obtained from the online survey.
+Survey results were obtained from 312 farmers from 60 Nebraska counties, representing a total of 77,855 ha of soybeans grown in 2017 (Figure 1; Q1&2, Table 1A).
+Sixty-three percent of the respondents representing 44,620 ha (57% of total ha) were obtained during the Soybean Management Field Days.
+The remaining respondents (43% of total ha) were obtained from the online survey.
 According to USDA (2017), approximately 2.3 million ha of soybeans were planted in Nebraska in 2017; therefore, the results of this survey represent approximately 3.4% of the total soybean area planted in the state.

-Two hundred twenty-seven participants planted 68,796 ha of soybean in 2017 and expect to plant 63,768 ha in 2018, a 7% reduction in soybean ha (includes DR and non-DR soybeans) expected for 2018 when compared to 2017 (Q2, Table 1).
-According to 299 participants, 13,994 out of 74,948 soybean ha were planted with DR soybeans in 2017 (19% of total ha; Q3, Table 1).
+Two hundred twenty-seven respondents planted 68,796 ha of soybean in 2017 and expect to plant 63,768 ha in 2018, a 7% reduction in soybean ha (includes DR and non-DR soybeans) expected for 2018 when compared to 2017 (Q2, Table 1A).
+According to 299 respondents, 13,994 out of 74,948 soybean ha were planted with DR soybeans in 2017 (19% of total ha; Q3, Table 1A).
 When evaluated on a per-farm basis, 20% was the average number of ha planted with DR soybeans in 2017.
-According to 210 participants, the number of DR soybean ha will likely double in 2018 in Nebraska; 27,813 out of 55,154 ha are likely to be planted with DR soybeans (50% of total ha).
+According to 210 respondents, the number of DR soybean ha will likely double in 2018 in Nebraska; 27,813 out of 55,154 ha are likely to be planted with DR soybeans (50% of total ha).
 On a per-farm basis, farmers will likely plant 52% of their soybean ha with DR soybeans (ranging from 2.5 to 100%; data not shown).
-When asked about the number of DR soybean ha treated with dicamba in 2017, 109 farmers indicated a total of 11,113 ha out of 13,817 ha treated (80% of total DR ha; Q3&4, Table 1).
-On an average per-farm basis, 73.4% of the farmers’ DR ha were treated.
-In total, 86 farmers indicated that 17,375 out of 19,169 DR ha will likely to be sprayed with dicamba in 2018 (89% of total DR ha) with an average of 87.5% DR ha expected to be treated on a per-farm basis.
+When asked about the number of DR soybean ha treated with dicamba in 2017, 109 farmers indicated a total of 11,113 ha out of 13,817 ha treated (80% of total DR ha; Q3&4, Table 1A).
+On an average per-farm basis, 73% of the farmers’ DR ha were treated.
+In total, 86 farmers indicated that 17,375 out of 19,169 DR ha will likely to be sprayed with dicamba in 2018 (89% of total DR ha) with an average of 88% DR ha expected to be treated on a per-farm basis.
 These results indicate that the number of soybean ha planted with DR soybean and sprayed with dicamba will substantially increase in 2018.

 Monsanto representatives anticipate nearly 16.2 million ha planted with DR soybean in 2018, which represents approximately half of the total soybean area in the United States.
-Historically, farmers have been more likely to adopt genetically engineered crops with HR traits compared to other technologies (e.g., insect- and disease-resistant traits) (Fernandez-Cornejo et al. 2014, Perry et al. 2016, Service 2007).
+Historically, farmers have been more likely to adopt genetically engineered crops with HR traits compared to other technologies (e.g., insect- and disease-resistant traits) (Fernandez-Cornejo et al. 2014; Perry et al. 2016; Service 2007).
 HR traits have enhanced weed management strategies, offered economic savings, and increased crop yields (Duke 2015).
-For example, GR crops were the most adopted technology in the history of modern agriculture, and glyphosate is often referred to as a “once-in-a-century herbicide” (Dill et al. 2008, Duke and Powles 2008).
-Ten years after the introduction of GR soybean in 1996, over 95% of soybean ha in the United States were treated with glyphosate (Benbrook 2016, Bonny 2008).
-However, dicamba is not as versatile as glyphosate; it controls only broadleaf weed species and has greater potential for off-target movement because of the high sensitivity of susceptible crops to dicamba.
-Therefore, the use of DR soybean might not be a universal solution for the management of GR weeds.
+For example, GR crops were the most adopted technology in the history of modern agriculture, and glyphosate is often referred to as a “once-in-a-century herbicide” (Dill et al. 2008; Duke and Powles 2008).
+Ten years after the introduction of GR soybean in 1996, over 95% of soybean ha in the United States were treated with glyphosate (Benbrook 2016; Bonny 2008).
+However, dicamba is not as versatile as glyphosate; it controls only broadleaf weed species and has greater potential for off-target movement.
+Therefore, the use of DR soybean might not be as widely adopted for the management of GR weeds.
 Additionally, dicamba will require farmers’ willingness to comply with strict application requirements and potential risks such as off-target movement and crop injury.